cylnlp/cylnlp.github.io/_pages/supervision.md

 * <a href="https://cyber-e-j.github.io/"   style="color: rgb(203, 157, 255);">Yijie Zhou</a> (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2022 - 2023], working on cross-lingual dialogue summarisation.
 Undergraduate at Zhejiang University [2020 - 2024].
 Incoming D.Phil. student at University of Cambridge)

-* Pingchuan Maestro Yan Yinghao Yang (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2023 - 2024], working on meta-evaluation of LLMs for MT.
+* Pingchuan Maestro Yan (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2023 - 2024], working on meta-evaluation of LLMs for MT.
 Undergraduate at University College London [2022 - present])

 * Yinghao Yang (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2023 - 2024], working on evaluating LLMs.
 Undergraduate at Westlake University [2022 - present])